-Day 4 – Friday, June 5: Fontgombault, Saint-Pierre-de-Clairac
+Day 4 – Friday, June 5: Fontgombault, Toulouse

-We continue our journey through the beautiful French countryside to the traditional monastery of Sainte-Marie de la Garde, a new monastery located amid rolling hills and picturesque rural farm country.
+We continue our journey through the beautiful French countryside to Carcassonne, a Medieval French fortified city along the border with Spain.
+Admire this enchanting walled city, full of history, a Medieval village protected by high walls and 53 towers.
+Time for shopping and lunch.
+Next we make our way to the traditional monastery of Sainte-Marie de la Garde, a new monastery located amid rolling hills and picturesque rural farm country.
 Each year many traditional Catholic families visit here to pray with the monks and to catch a glimpse of their monastic lifestyle, influenced by the spirituality of the Middle-Ages.
 La Garde is a foundation of the famous Le Barroux Abbey, located in the south of France.
 Both were founded by Dom Gérard Calvet, one of the masters of the spiritual life.
 Check-in to the monastery guesthouse, an enchanting 19-century chateau on a farm just down the road from the monastery.
 Overnight at La Garde.

 After morning Mass in the chapel one of the monks who speaks English will address our group, showing a video on the history of the monastery and giving a talk on its foundation and growth since 2002.
 La Garde, as a newer foundation, is growing at a perfect, slow and steady pace.
 All the monks work to support themselves and the they are known for the fine hand-crafted leather sandals they make in their cobbler studio.
 These sandals – made for men and women – are available for purchase in the gift shop.
 Lunch.
 Time to walk in the countryside and pray, admire the wild flowers and French country scenes.
 Vespers and Compline in the monastery chapel.
 Overnight at La Garde.